 Completion Ratio: The completion ratio is defined as the rate at which students are progressing through their program of study.
 It is calculated by dividing the cumulative number of credit hours they have successfully completed by the cumulative number of credit hours they have attempted.
-The resulting percentage must be 67 percent or greater.
+The resulting percentage must be 67 percent or greater (66.5 percent or higher may be rounded to 67.)
 In the event of Academic Grade Forgiveness, the course would be counted as an attempt each time the student attempted the course and counted as a completion once.